Nintinugga: Associations with other deities

 According to a late medical incantation, Nintinugga's father was Ninazu.
 Despite the association between her and Ninisina, she was never referred to as a daughter of Anu.
 Barbara Böck argues that Nintinugga and Ninurta were regarded as a couple, but Irene Sibbing-Plantholt in a more recent publication concludes that this view, also present elsewhere in Assyriological literature, is not supported by textual evidence, which is limited to Nintinugga receiving offerings in Ninurta's temple, Ešumeša, which is attested for most members of the local pantheon and does not indicate a spousal relationship.
-According to the god list An = Anum, her husband was Endaga (den-dag-ga), a god of unknown character already attested in the Fara and Abu Salabikh god lists from the Early Dynastic period, but there is no indication in known sources that the relationship between them was considered significant.
+According to the god list An = Anum, her husband was Endaga (den-dag-ga), a god of unknown character already attested in the Fara and Abu Salabikh god lists from the Early Dynastic period, but there is no indication in any known sources that the relationship between them was considered significant.
 In a single lament, Nintinugga appears in the role of the mother of Damu.
 According to Böck the tradition according to which he was her son is known from Ur.
 Sibbing-Plantholt points out that both Damu and Gunura appear in association with her in three texts from Nippur dated to the Ur III period.

-Nintinugga was also associated with Enlil and could be designated as his šimmu, translated as "incantation priestess" or "sorcerer" by Joan Goodnick Westenholz, but as "a type of healer and provider of medical plants" by Irene Sibbing-Plantholt.
-The latter author argues that the common assumption that this term designated a specialist similar to the ašipu is based only on sources from the first millennium, and earlier texts instead would indicate a role similar to that of a herbalist.
+Nintinugga was also associated with Enlil and could be designated as his šimmu, translated as "incantation priestess" or "sorcerer" by Joan Goodnick Westenholz, but as "a type of healer and provider of medical plants" by Sibbing-Plantholt.
+The latter author argues that the common assumption that this term designated a specialist similar to the ašipu is based only on sources from the first millennium BCE, and earlier texts instead indicate a role similar to that of a herbalist.
 Another deity connected with Nintinugga was Nungal, the goddess of prisons.
 In a fragmentary literary text both of them appear alongside Ereshkigal, the goddess of the underworld, possibly due to all three of them sharing a connection to the land of the dead.